 Are you someone who likes surprises and is willing to experiment?
-Carry on my friend.
+Then carry on my friend!

 Recently I went a little bit crazy and was determined to find the best natural Easter egg dyes.
 Over 2 dozen tries later I bring to you this comprehensive, no-nonsense guide to natural Easter egg dyes.
 I’ll show you the best ways to get pink, orange, yellow, blue and green eggs using vegetables and spices that you likely already have on hand.

 To dye your Easter eggs, you’ll need to choose your food-based dyes from the colour options below.
 You’ll also need a bowl & spoon for each colour of egg, water & a pot for boiling, vinegar, patience, and a sense of adventure.